strewm/Gotta-Latte-Do/README.md

-# Got a Latte Do
+# Gotta Latte Do
-1st group project - "Got a Latte Do"
+1st group project - "Gotta Latte Do"